 The school workforce census enables us to collect data on staff relating to gender, race and disability.
-All staff vacancies are filled using the Diocesan application forms which contain requests for information relating to ethnicity, gender and disability.
+All staff vacancies are filled using the BMBC online portal which contain requests for information relating to ethnicity, gender and disability.
 Applicants however can choose to indicate they do not wish to give this information.